5 Must-Share Winter Driving Safety Tips for Employees

 An employee’s ability and confidence to drive in snow ensures safer journeys, reduces the risk of crashes and keeps fleets running smoothly – even in adverse conditions.
 Below are quick tips that can be shared with drivers to help them better navigate these hazardous conditions:

-• Stay focused on the road, minimize mobile device usage and refrain from distractions like adjusting the radio
+- Stay focused on the road, avoid mobile device usage and refrain from distractions like adjusting the radio

 Employer Tip:

+Consider adding repeated, proactive training to your winter safety strategy.
 Enrolling drivers in winter driving training is an effective and proactive measure that can help ensure employees have the skills, knowledge and confidence needed to navigate snowy winter conditions.
 Many of the winter driving safety strategies are also applicable year-round.
 Defensive driver training, which teaches drivers to anticipate problems before they happen, will ensure your fleet stays sharp and observant in any season.
-Consider adding repeated, proactive training to your existing driver safety strategy.

 5. Know How to Handle Emergency Situations

-Facing winter weather emergencies requires a critical understanding of how to respond.
-Sharing the following guidelines can help combat dangerous winter conditions that leave them stranded or immobilized:
+Facing winter weather emergencies requires a critical understanding of how to effectively respond.
+Sharing the following guidelines can help combat dangerous winter conditions that may leave drivers stranded or immobilized:

 Employer Tip: